-The purpose of the federal Species At Risk Act (SARA) is to prevent wildlife species from being extirpated or becoming extinct, to provide for the recovery of wildlife species that are extirpated, endangered or threatened as a result of human activity, and to manage species of special concern to prevent them from being endangered or threatened.
+The purpose of the federal Species At Risk Act (SARA) is to: prevent wildlife species from being extirpated or becoming extinct; to provide for the recovery of wildlife species that are extirpated, endangered or threatened as a result of human activity; and, to manage species of special concern to prevent them from being endangered or threatened.
 SARA provides lists of wildlife species at risk that include mammals, birds, reptiles, amphibians, fish, lepidopterons, plants, lichens, mosses and molluscs.

-The Developer must consider any change that the Project may cause to a listed wildlife species, its critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA (see definition of impact on the environment in Appendix 3, Definitions).
+The Developer must consider any change that the Project may cause to a listed wildlife species, its critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA (see definition of impact on the environment in SARA Appendix 3, Definitions).
 Accordingly, the Developer shall take into account the requirements of SARA and provide the information necessary to evaluate the potential impacts of the Project on the species contemplated by this Act including mitigation and monitoring.
+All direct, indirect and cumulative effects should be considered.
+Species under consideration should also include those listed on Schedule 1 of SARA, and those designated as at risk by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).